Amii Stewart: Career

-New Trends
+New trends

-By the end of the decade, disco music had, to a great extent, reached its technical limits, and growing anti-disco sentiment eventually affected the US Music community.
+By the end of the decade, disco music had, to a great extent, reached its technical limits, and growing anti-disco sentiment eventually affected the US music community.
 A new generation of musicians and fans, tending to idealise authenticity and purity, rejected disco as artificial, mindless and consumerist.
 The media, industry and markets, always intent on re-invention, were abandoning disco and feverishly scouting for new trends.

 Generally moderate US interest in Stewart's Paradise Bird album, released in September 1979, came as no surprise.
 However, success and media feedback in Europe was unchanged.
 Europe's music industry and scene was the sum of many small and diverse parts.
 New ideas would certainly be adopted but old ones preserved.
 Not declaring disco dead, the UK, for example, was left with a somewhat controverse culture, that fed cynicism.
 "The rest was a mess", where punk rock and Diana Ross co-existed.
-Paradise Bird yielded two European single releases, "Jealousy" (#58 UK, #4 Italy, #5 Switzerland) and the double A-side "The Letter/Paradise Bird" (#39 UK 1980).
+Paradise Bird yielded two European single releases, "Jealousy" (No. 58 UK, No. 4 Italy, No. 5 Switzerland) and the double A-side "The Letter/Paradise Bird" (No. 39 UK 1980).
 Stewart, however, remained confident about her career.
 She told her production team and record label to be "changing styles slowly, so as not get caught in the shuffle".
 The source of inspiration would be her artistic background in theater, modern dance and melodic music.

 Following her success in Europe, Stewart relocated to Italy in the mid-1980s. and released the recordings "Friends" and "Together", produced in collaboration with Italian composer/musician Mike Francis.
 "Friends" was a big hit in the UK, Italy and the Philippines.